-The objects of the Society shall include, but are not limited to:

-- (a) promoting and fostering an active interest in matters affecting the study and practice of law amongst members, to advance members' understanding of and engagement with the study of law and the legal profession; - (b) ascertaining and providing for the needs of members, whether that be social, cultural, academic, wellbeing or any other service which would be reasonably considered to be ancillary to the needs of members; - (c) promoting both the individual and collective wellbeing of members as well as the development of a positive and cohesive community within the Adelaide Law School; - (d) representing the interests of the members to the School of Law, the University, the legal profession, ALSA and the broader legal and professional communities; and - (e) actively defending and promoting issues of social justice and equity, and protecting members from discrimination within the Adelaide Law School, the University and the broader legal and professional communities.
+- (1) The objects of the Society shall include, but are not limited to: - (a) promoting and fostering an active interest in matters affecting the study and practice of law amongst members, to advance members' understanding of and engagement with the study of law and the legal profession; - (b) ascertaining and providing for the needs of members, whether that be social, cultural, academic, wellbeing or any other service which would be reasonably considered to be ancillary to the needs of members; - (c) promoting both the individual and collective wellbeing of members as well as the development of a positive, inclusive, accessible, and cohesive community within the Adelaide Law School; - (d) representing the interests of the members to the Faculty of Law, the University, the legal profession, ALSA and the broader legal and professional communities; and - (e) actively defending and promoting issues of social justice and equity, and protecting members from discrimination within the Adelaide Law School, the University and the broader legal and professional communities. - (2) The Society shall remain non-partisan and shall conduct all of its business in a non-partisan manner.